 Sport and outdoor activities continue to make up a large part of the timetable St Laurence FLC, and help us to build a positive community within our school.
-In 2019, we had strong relationships with PCYC Broadmeadow and Planet Fitness where we maintained a regular weekly booking to participate in exercise programs.
+In 2021, we had strong relationships with PCYC Broadmeadow and Planet Fitness where we maintained a regular weekly booking to participate in exercise programs.

-We were also successful in gaining funding through Sporting Schools Grants which has allowed us to run an exciting sport and recreation program including coaching in: Surfing, table tennis, basketball.
+We were also successful in gaining funding through Sporting Schools Grants which has allowed us to run an exciting sport and recreation program including coaching in: Swimming, surfing, boxing, tennis.